fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/_index.md

 1. fission
 2. keda

-Message queue trigger kind can be specified using "mqtkind" flag.
+Message queue trigger kind can be specified using `mqtkind` flag.
 By default, `mqtkind` is set to `fission` which creates regular [message queue trigger](/docs/usage/triggers/message-queue-trigger/).
 To create message queue trigger of kind keda one must specify `mqtkind=keda`.